aexol-studio/axolotl/Readme.md

 Writing GraphQL for backend developers is still complicated when you want to go schema-first instead of code-first.
 Moreover I felt like we need an **evolutionary** framework.

 For example using `apollo-server` but want to switch to `graphql-yoga` ?
 No problem just change an adapter.

-Want to experiment with `stucco-js` with Go lang core?
-No problem change the adapter.

 Want to set up every part of your system in different graphql server with microservices?.
 No problem.

 ## 😮 What?